 Different mesh sizes used in previous studies have led to significant deviations; both steel sieves and nylon plankton net have been used to collect particles.

 Which particles to include is also contentious.
-Inclusion of clothing fibers, a significant contributor of microplastic particles, “remains contested within academic circle,” explains Li.
+Inclusion of clothing fibres, a significant contributor of microplastic particles, “remains contested within academic circle,” explains Li.

 “Many researchers use data from different study methods without differentiating if they are comparable, which will lead to wrong conclusions,” says Li.